Quickstart — Run one trial end-to-end in ~10 minutes

 8. Check your numbers against the published benchmark

-If your numbers diverge, check: base-repo SHA, tool version, judge model versions, round count, random seed.
+If your numbers diverge, check: base-repo SHA, tool version, judge model versions, round count.

 Minimum viable re-run